Being halfway through 2017, we think that it’s a good moment to analyze the predominant mobile app development trends.

 Tech related mobile app development trends you need to pay attention to in 2017

-We’re covering the tech-side of mobile app development trends, as it shapes the way the apps are being built, be it a messaging, travel or shopping app.
+We’re covering the tech-side of mobile app development trends.
+They shape the way we build apps, be it a messaging, travel or shopping app.

 Without further ado, let’s get to the 9 trends we found crucial for mobile app development in 2017: